Wonder Woman (TV series): Home media

 Columbia House with Warner Home Video released the series on VHS videotapes through their Wonder Woman: The Collector's Edition series from the late 1990s to the early 2000s, which was only available through mail order subscriptions.
 Each volume contained two episodes.
 The Season Two episodes "The Pied Piper" and "Flight to Oblivion", however, were not included on the VHS releases.

 Warner Home Video has released all three seasons of Wonder Woman on DVD in various regions, both separately and in a collected edition.

-The pilot episode is included as a bonus feature on the February 23, 2010 Blu-ray release of Justice League: Crisis on Two Earths.
+The pilot episode is included as a bonus feature on the Blu-ray release of Justice League: Crisis on Two Earths.

 The complete series has been remastered in high definition and reframed for a 16:9 widescreen format.
 This version is available for purchase on iTunes and airs on Heroes & Icons.

 Warner Bros. released the complete series on Blu-ray on July 28, 2020.

 Legacy

 This portrayal of the character strongly influenced the Wonder Woman comics.
 Most notably, the ballerina-style spinning transformation, which was Carter's idea, was incorporated into the comics.
-The spin has also been used in the animated television programs Super Friends and Justice League Unlimited.
+The spin has also been used in the animated television programs Super Friends and Justice League Unlimited, etc.

-The 2018 journal article "Casting a Wider Lasso: An Analysis of the Cultural Dismissal of Wonder Woman Through Her 1975-1979 Television Series" argued that the show strongly adapted Wonder Woman's ideals but "was suppressed, undone, and discredited" by American culture as part of a larger legacy suppressing the character.
+The 2018 journal article "Casting a Wider Lasso: An Analysis of the Cultural Dismissal of Wonder Woman Through Her 1975–1979 Television Series" argued that the show strongly adapted Wonder Woman's ideals but "was suppressed, undone, and discredited" by American culture as part of a larger legacy suppressing the character.

+Visiting the Wonder Woman universe and having Lynda Carter reprising her role again was discussed by showrunner Marc Guggenheim with Warner Bros. and DC Studios during development of the Arrowverse crossover event "Crisis on Infinite Earths" (2019–2020), but concluded that it wouldn't happen.
+After the first screening of the DC Extended Universe (DCEU) film The Flash (2023) to the attendees of the Cinemacon 2023, director Andy Muschietti and producer Barbara Muschietti revealed that a cameo appearance of Carter's Wonder Woman was considered for the film, but was left in the "cutting floor room" due to not fitting in the story.